 The University of Tampa reserves the right to revise a student's financial aid award.
 Revision may result because of a change in the student's enrollment status, housing status, or because of new information including outside awards.
 Federal or state awards may change if the expected appropriations are not received.
 Awards are contingent upon maintenance of satisfactory progress.
 Should a student's award be revised for any reason resulting in a balance owed to the University, the student must settle their financial obligation with the Bursar's Office.
 If you have financial aid questions, call (813) 253-6219.

 The University holds the student responsible for auditing the information recorded on the billing statement and/or their account.
-If there are omissions, promptly call the office responsible for the entry.
+If there are omissions, promptly call or email the office responsible for the entry (and, in any event, no later than three calendar days after noticing the error).
 The bill and/or account should include tuition and mandatory fees.
 If you are a residential student, the bill and/or account should include charges for your residence hall and/or meal plan.

 The University holds the student responsible for the balance of their account.
 The student is responsible to insure that his/her scholarships, and/or loans and/or payment from his/her parent, guardian, trustee and/or outside source is applied to the balance of their account.